 Whatever happened to being afraid of getting into trouble?
 Putting the ball in the kid’s court is what happened.

-Schools seem to be up on instilling into children that they have a self worth and importance as individuals but are failing to teach our children that others are of a high importance too.
-I don’t think school are necessarily teaching our children self worth but rather a self-absorbed and self-righteous attitude.
+Schools seem to be up on instilling into children that they have self-worth and importance as individuals but are failing to teach our children that others are of high importance too.
+I don’t think schools are necessarily teaching our children self-worth but rather a self-absorbed and self-righteous attitude.

 It’s all very well and good if you have a child that happily tows the line but when you have one that won’t then it’s becoming increasingly difficult for parents to discipline actions if the schools and society, in general, have no powers.